surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 21.3.0-dev.1 (2025/07/21)**
+**Version 21.3.0-rc.1 (2025/07/21)**

 * **New Features**
 	* None.
 * **Improvements**
-	* None.
+	* Added a check for 'noindex' on product brands before including them in the Schema product markup.
 * **Bugfixes**
-	* Fixed a potential Schema product "brand" property error by preventing more than one product brand from being added.
+	* Fixed the potential for a Schema product "brand" property error by preventing more than one product brand from being added.
 * **Developer Notes**
 	* Refactored `WpssoIntegEcomAbstractWooCommerceBrands->filter_og_ecom_woocommerce()` to check terms for 'noindex'.
 	* Refactored `WpssoIntegEcomAbstractWooCommerceBrands->filter_json_data_https_schema_org_product()` to check terms for 'noindex' and use only the first brand.